 Ellis, R. & Shintani, N. (2014).
 Exploring language pedagogy through second language acquisition research.
 London: Routledge.

 Li, S., Shintani, N., & Ellis, R. (Eds).
-(2015, [forthcoming]).
+(2015).
 Synthesizing research in applied linguistics: the complementary contributions of narrative reviews and meta-analyses, Special Issue of Applied Linguistics 36(3).

-Shintani, N (under review).
-Computer-mediated synchronous and asynchronous direct corrective feedback on writing: A case study of two L2 writers.
+Shintani, N. (under review).
+Computer-mediated synchronous and asynchronous direct corrective feedback on writing: A case study.

-Shintani, N. (2015: in-press).
-The incidental grammar acquisition in focus on form and focus on forms instruction for young, beginner learners, TESOL Quarterly 49.
+Shintani, N. (2015).
+The incidental grammar acquisition in focus on form and focus on forms instruction for young, beginner learners, TESOL Quarterly 49(1).

-Shintani, N. (2015: forthcoming).
+Shintani, N. (2015).
 The effectiveness of processing instruction on L2 grammar acquisition: A meta-analysis, Applied Linguistics 36(3).

 Shintani, N. (2014).
 Using tasks with young beginner learners: The role of the teacher, Innovation in Language Learning and Teaching 8(3).